Trust (2025 film): Production

-On February 2024, Carlson Young was signed to direct the film, and Sophie Turner was cast in the film.
-On March 2024, Katey Sagal, Billy Campbell, Rhys Coiro, Peter Mensah, Forrest Goodluck, and Gianni Paolo are also set to star in the film.
+In February 2024, Carlson Young was signed to direct the film, and Sophie Turner was cast in the film.
+In March 2024, Katey Sagal, Billy Campbell, Rhys Coiro, Peter Mensah, Forrest Goodluck, and Gianni Paolo were also set to star in the film, with principal photography beginning in Mexico City that month.

-Music

-On June 3, 2025, it was announced that Isom Innis will be composing the score for the film.
+On June 3, 2025, it was reported that Isom Innis, a frequent collaborator of Carlson Young, composed the score for the film.

 Release

 The film was released on August 22, 2025.